New Photoshop Tricks and Features to Try this 2020Donna Marie Padua

 Here’s the thing, that link has always been there, but it wasn’t attached to the on-screen scaling before.

 The properties panel has undergone an overhaul and has now become your command center.
 There are 3 areas that have been beefed up with lots of new options.
 Document Properties, Layer Properties, and Text.
 With these new additions, you can do a lot more without going through other menus or panels.
 This also makes it possible to work more in full-screen mode.
 Also, check out the cool things in Quick actions (press the button for things to happen).

 - Canvas: Dynamically change the canvas size and orientation by typing in a new size

 - Rulers, Grids + Guides

 - Quick Actions, Image size, and trim are especially useful to me

 - The ability to Flip and rotate in a single click is great.

-- Easy access to Align and distribute are nice, although these are also in the toolbar, but would be otherwise hidden in Full screen mode.
+- Easy access to Align and distribute are nice, although these are also in the toolbar, but would be hidden in Full-screen mode.

-- Select subject and remove background are sure to create some buzz.
-This is something out of SciFi, click REMOVE BACKGROUND to select, extract and move the subject to a new layer in a single click.
+- Select a subject and remove background are sure to create some buzz.
+This is something out of SciFi, click REMOVE BACKGROUND to select, extract, and move the subject to a new layer in a single click.

 - All the text options for the Character and Paragraph panels are here.
 Click the ellipsis to expand and see all options.